Division of Water

 Loon Lake at sunset

 Welcome to the Division of Water webpage!
 The Division conducts a wide variety of programs to protect and conserve New York's waters.
-On this page you will find what the division has been involved with recently and other useful information about the division's work.
+On this page you will find information about the Division's recent activities and useful information about the Division's programs.

 - What's New in the Division of Water

 - Articles about water by DEC Staff

 The Division of Water uses this page to highlight new water-related information that we think may interest you.
 Topics are typically posted here for about 30 days.
 If a topic has a specific end date (such as a public comment period or an event), the description is removed after the end date.
 This page is updated weekly.
 Topics on this page are announced via the MakingWaves email list.

 You can subscribe to MakingWaves and other DEC-related topics by visiting DEC's email update webpage.
 If you already receive updates from DEC, you can manage your subscription on this page too.

 The Frequently Asked Questions webpage for the Water Quality Improvement Project (WQIP) grant program has been updated with new questions and answers covering topics such as whether applicants could receive more than one grant award from this program and whether eligible projects completed prior to the release of the Round 11 application can be funded.